 - European Conditional Mouse Mutagenesis Program (EUCOMM) (Europe)

 - EUCOMM: Tools for Functional Annotation of the Mouse Genome (EUCOMMTOOLS) (Europe).
-This project produced a matched cre recombinase driver resource for C57BL/6N mice produced from conditional IKMC resources.
-More than 200 of these cre drivers are archived and available from EMMA.
+This project produced a matched Cre driver resource for C57Bl/6N mice produced from conditional IKMC resources.
+Some of these Cre drivers are archived available form EMMA.

 - Knockout Mouse Project (KOMP) (USA)